Welcome to today's edition of the Rush 24-7 podcast.

 Just the way, by the way, journalists used to be believed.

-There's a very important major story that we touched on back in November of 2011.
+Make no mistake, there's a very important major story that we touched on back in November of 2011.

-And it was this Dutch professor, Dutch professor faked data for years, a prominent Dutch social psychologist, who once claimed to have shown that the very act of thinking about eating meat makes people behave more selfishly.
+And it was this Dutch professor, Dutch professor faked data for years, a prominent Dutch social psychologist who once claimed to have shown that the very act of thinking about eating meat makes people behave more selfishly, has been found to have faked data throughout much of his career.

 We had this story a year and a half ago on this fake Dutch social psychologist.

-His name is Dietrich Stapel.
+His name is Diederik Stapel.

 And he did a study, not making this up.